 You can change the In point or the Out point of a clip in the timeline by using the Selection Tool.
 Place your cursor over either end of a clip until it changes into a red bracket with a double arrow through it.
-This is your Trim Tool (Trim-in or Trim-out, depending on whether you're at the beginning or end of a clip), also known informally as the Red Bracket Tool.
+This is your Rolling Edit Tool, also known informally as the Red Bracket Tool.
+If used on an edit point between clips, this changes the point at which the edit occurs, and does not change the duration of either clip.
+If you use the Red Bracket Tool on an edit point that is not touching another in the sequence, the gap between the clips is maintained.